National 5 Maths

 • All non-zero digits are significant.

-• Trailing zeros are significant if they are to the right of the decimal point because they show accuracy, eg. 125.50 but not 2040.
+• Zeros at the end are significant only if they are to the right of the decimal point, because they show accuracy, eg. 125.50 but not 2040.

 Examples